The Third Party Litigation Funding Law Review: United Kingdom - England & Wales

 - The judge refused to hold the funder responsible for costs incurred before the funding agreement was in place.

-On appeal by the funder, the decision at first instance was upheld and the decision not to apply the Arkin cap was confirmed.18 While Davey emphasised the need for adequate adverse costs protection for both claimants and funders, in effect this is reinforcing existing practices.
+On appeal by the funder, the decision at first instance was upheld and the decision not to apply the Arkin cap was confirmed.19 Davey emphasised the need for adequate adverse costs protection for both claimants and funders because if sufficient ATE insurance is in place to cover the adverse costs risks then defendants do not need to seek to recover their costs from the funder.

 In arbitration, it is generally taken that an arbitral tribunal lacks jurisdiction to issue a costs order against a funder of the arbitration.
 This is because only the parties to the dispute being arbitrated are within the jurisdiction of the tribunal, by virtue of the contract or through the terms of a treaty.
 This leads many respondents to arbitration to make applications for security for costs.